vitor-mafra/bot_do_bandejao/README.md

 This bot searches on UFMG restaurant's website looking for the menu (lunch and dinner) of the day.
 Then, post this content on [@bot_RU_UFMG](https://twitter.com/bot_RU_UFMG) Twitter profile, making easier to other students choose where to eat

+### A few projects based on this one
+- twitter.com/BandejaoBotUFRJ
+- twitter.com/Cardapio_IF_bot
+- twitter.com/ufv_ru
+- twitter.com/cardapioUSP

 ### to do
 - [ ] update readme